zhonghan721/tp/docs/DeveloperGuide.md

 ### Delivery Add Command

-**Overview:**
+#### Overview

 The `delivery add` command is used to add a new Delivery with all the given information fields specified by the user, namely the delivery's `DeliveryName`, customer id of a `Customer` and `DeliveryDate`.
 All fields are compulsory.

 The format for the `delivery add` command can be found [here](UserGuide.md#create-delivery).

-**Feature details:**
+#### Feature Details

-1. The user inputs `delivery add`, followed by the `DeliveryName`, customer id of a `Customer` and `DeliveryDate`. e.g.(delivery add --name Chocolate Cake --customer 1 --date 2024-10-10)
+1. The user executes the `delivery add` command.
-2. If no fields or incorrect fields are provided, an error message will inform the user of the correct command usage.
+2. If the user is not logged in during command execution, a `CommandException` will be thrown.
-3. If the expected delivery date provided is before today's date, an error message will prompt the user to key in a date that is today or after today.
+3. If the provided Customer ID does not match any of the existing Customer IDs, a `CommandException` will be thrown.
-4. The customer id provided is then cross-referenced with the stored customer list in `Model` to ensure that it corresponds to an existing `Customer`.
-If the customer id is not tied to any `Customer`, an error message will inform the user that that is the case.
+4. If the expected Delivery date is before the current date, a `CommandException` will be thrown.
-5. If all the previous steps are completed without exceptions, a new `Delivery` will be added with the information provided by the user and added to the `Model`.
+5. If the command completes successfully, the Delivery will be added to the Delivery database.

 The following activity diagram shows the logic of a user adding a delivery: